Sebazzz/sebazzz.github.io/_posts/2017-02-10-resolve-classcastexception-in-omnifaces.md

 ---
 layout: post
-title:  "Resolve ClassCastException in Omnifaces"
+title:  "Resolve ClassCastException in Omnifaces related to Xalon (or: How to resolve maven dependency issues)"
 date:   2017-02-10 12:00:00 +0100
 categories: java development
 ---

-While developing an Java EE application on JBoss 6.1.0 EAP which uses Omnifaces I ran into an issue:
+While developing an Java EE application on JBoss 6.1.0 EAP which uses Omnifaces I ran into an issue that caused *some* pages not to be rendered.
+A `NoClassDefFoundError` occurred but the actual class did exist!
+The most odd issue was that this happened after upgrading an unrelated dependency in the maven pom file.

+The stack trace is should below:

 ```
 java.lang.NoClassDefFoundError: Could not initialize class org.omnifaces.config.WebXml